daltonh/arb/doc/content/index.md

 ---
-title: 'arb manual home page'
+title: 'arb manual contents'
 author: Dalton Harvie
 date: 3/9/17
 ---

-# arb: Homepage

-arb is a finite volume solver for arbitrary equations.

-## Contents:
+This is the manual for arb, an open-source multiphysics finite volume solver.

+#Contents

 * [Introduction]
 * [Installation]